sabman/PySparkGeoAnalysis/slides.md

 ^ Apache Spark is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.

+^ Cluster manager	An external service for acquiring resources on the cluster (e.g. standalone manager, Mesos, YARN)

+^ Standalone – a simple cluster manager included with Spark that makes it easy to set up a cluster.
+^ Apache Mesos – a general cluster manager that can also run Hadoop MapReduce and service applications.
+^ Hadoop YARN – the resource manager in Hadoop 2.
+^ In addition, Spark’s EC2 launch scripts make it easy to launch a standalone cluster on Amazon EC2.

 ---